 Accounting Department Scholarships

-The University of St. Thomas Accounting Department awards merit-based scholarships funded by corporations, public accounting firms, the Minnesota Society of Certified Public Accountants and private donors.
-While the scholarships are merit-based and competitive, the only requirements are that you are a declared accounting major by March 6, 2013, and that you are a junior or senior by the upcoming fall semester.
-Applications are due March 22, 2013.
+The Accounting Department of the Opus College of Business awards merit-based scholarships funded by corporations, public accounting firms, the Minnesota Society of Certified Public Accountants and private donors, as well as two scholarships which honor the memory of two accounting faculty: Frank J. Coglitore, whose specialty was auditing, and Patrick McGowan, who taught tax accounting.
+While the scholarships are merit-based and competitive, the only requirements are a declared accounting major by March, and junior or senior standing by the upcoming fall semester.

 Entrepreneurship Department Scholarships

 Pentair Scholarship for Entrepreneurship: ($5,000) This scholarship recognizes one outstanding student-entrepreneur in the entrepreneurship program; the recipient embodies the highest characteristics of a St. Thomas student and an entrepreneur.
 Students who will be juniors or seniors are eligible, with the scholarship awarded during the students’ senior year.